bitwalker/distillery/docs/introduction/up_and_running.md

       Daemon: _build/dev/rel/test/bin/myapp start
 ```

-Since `MIX_ENV=dev` by default when running mix tasks, this used the `:dev` environment configuration when
+Since `MIX_ENV=dev` is set by default when running mix tasks, this used the `:dev` environment configuration when
 building this release, which by default sets `dev_mode: true`, symlinking rather than copying content into
 the release, and skipping the part where it is packed up into a tarball.
 As shown above, you can easily run
 the release using one of the three different modes of execution.